How to Sell No and Low Content Books to Start a Self-Publishing Company on Amazon

 Lastly, you will have to fill out the tax interview.
 This it to tell them if they should be withholding any money from your royalty payments or not based on if your country has tax treaties with the USA.

-You now have your KDP account fully set up and are ready to start uploading some no content books!
+You now have your KDP business account fully set up and are ready to start publishing low content books!

 But of course, to start your low content publishing business you need cover designs.
-If you do not have any designs, we will either have to create them ourselves, or outsource them!
+If you do not have any, you either have to create or outsource them!

 For more complicated cover designs, I always outsource.
-I have found outsourcing on upwork will allow me to get artwork created for $2-$5 per design.
+I have found outsourcing on Upwork will allow me to get artwork created for as little as $2-$5 per design.

 If you do NOT have Photoshop or illustrator, I will show you how to create these designs using the Book Bolt software we discussed above.
 (If you're interested, you can always get both Photoshop and Illustrator in an Adobe CC subscription right here.)